 In conjunction with the sale of our products in the ordinary course of business, we provide standard indemnification of business partners and customers for losses suffered or incurred for property damages, death and injury and for patent, copyright or any other intellectual property infringement claims by any third parties with respect to our products.
 The terms of these indemnification arrangements are generally perpetual.
 Except for losses related to property damages, the maximum potential amount of future payments we could be required to make under these arrangements is unlimited.
-As of June 30, 2017, we have not incurred any material costs to defend lawsuits or settle claims related to these indemnification arrangements.
+As of December 28, 2018, we have not incurred any material costs to defend lawsuits or settle claims related to these indemnification arrangements.
 As a result, we believe the estimated fair value of these arrangements is minimal.

 We have indemnification obligations to our directors and officers and certain of our employees that serve as officers or directors of our foreign subsidiaries that may require us to indemnify our directors and officers and those certain employees against liabilities that may arise by reason of their status or service as directors or officers, and to advance their expenses incurred as a result of any legal proceeding against them as to which they could be indemnified.
+There is no maximum limit on the indemnification that may be required under these obligations.
+As of December 28, 2018, we have not incurred any material costs related to these indemnification obligations.
+As a result, we believe the estimated fair value of these obligations is minimal.